docker/app/examples/hello-world/README.md

 ### Render

-You can now render your application by running `docker-app render` or even personalize the rendered compose file by running `docker-app render --set text="hello user!"`.
+You can now render your application by running `docker-app render` or even personalize the rendered Compose file by running `docker-app render --set text="hello user!"`.

 Create a `render` directory and redirect the output of `docker-app render ...` to `render/docker-compose.yml`.